Everything You Need to Know About Traveling on a Plane with Your Dog

 So how do you bring your dog on the plane?
 Traveling on a plane with your dog doesn’t have to be painful.
 Bringing a dog in cabin is something that you can prepare for to have a successful flight.
 Review all the required paperwork for traveling with your dog on a plane and make sure you are fully ready.
 Hopefully this page will answer most of the frequently asked questions.

-Until late 2018, Calvin was an Emotional Support Animal (ESA) which is covered by the Federal Fair Housing Act and Air Carrier Access Act.
-This is NOT the same thing as a Service Animal, and ESA animals do not have the same rights.
-Service Dogs are defined as dogs that are individually trained to do work or perform tasks for people with disabilities.
-After intense board and train, CGC, CGCU, CGCA, task training, public access testing, and doctor recommendation, Calvin is now considered a fully trained Medical Response Service Dog.
-Services dogs are covered by the American Disabilities Act (ADA).
+Until late 2018, Calvin was an Emotional Support Animal (ESA) but his role eventually changed.
+After task training, public access testing (although not required), and doctor recommendation, Calvin became a fully trained Medical Response Service Dog.
+Over time, it became clearer that Calvin is better suited for other activities.
+He loves to work and continues to do so at home, but his energy levels have not been as well suited for public work.
+The standards for a service dog are exceptionally high and so we introduced Samson as a new potential helper.
+Samson has since taken over Calvin’s role and spent the first year of his life training with professionals to be a great helper.
+His training will continue but he has done an amazing job so far.
+Services dogs are covered by the American Disabilities Act (ADA) but ESAs are not.
 Unlike a service animal, an Emotional Support Animal is not granted access to places of public accommodation.
 Read about the difference between a Service Dog and ESA here.
 Because many ESA handlers are unsure of their rights, this post is written to help ESA handlers.
-It is assumed that trained service dogs have received some sort of formal training so this page will not be as helpful for that use case.
+We believe that dogs have a wonderful healing effect and hope that our ESA friends can find this page useful and travel responsibly.
+It is assumed that trained service dogs have received some sort of more formal training so this page will not be as helpful for that use case.

-Calvin flies about twice a month, sometimes more.
-He has flown on short flights, cross country flights, and international flights.
-His longest flight was 12 hours to Europe.
+We fly about twice a month, sometimes more.
+Our dogs have flown on short flights, cross country flights, and international flights.
 Our flight counter is up to over 75 planes…

 What does ESA cover?
 Can Emotional Support Animals fly in the plane cabin?